Overseas Citizen of India (OCI) Card

 Instructions For Registration – Fresh OCI Card

-- Upload all the requisite documents (along with English translation), photograph and signature (in case of minors who cannot sign, left hand thumb impression should be uploaded).
-All documents issued by the French authorities are required to be apostilled before final submission.
+• Upload all the requisite documents (along with English translations by a certified/sworn translator), photograph and signature (in case of minors who cannot sign, left hand thumb impression should be uploaded.
+Parents signature should not be uploaded on the portal).
+All documents issued by the French authorities are required to be apostilled and translated to English before final submission.

-- After submitting the application online including documents, photograph and signature, the application must then be printed and submitted in one set along with the original and photocopies of documents (French documents apostilled and English translation by a certified translator) at the Consulate on working days from Monday to Friday (0930hrs to 1230 hrs – except on Consulate holidays) for verification.
+• After submitting the application online including documents, photograph and signature, the application must then be printed and submitted in one set along with the original and photocopies of documents (French documents apostilled and English translation by a certified/sworn translator) at the Consulate on working days from Monday to Friday (only in the forenoon between 0930hrs to 1230 hrs – except on Consulate holidays) for verification.

-- During the verification, if any deficiency in the application/uploaded documents/photograph/signature is found, we shall inform the applicant via email or telephone.
+• During the verification, if any deficiency in the application/uploaded documents/photograph/signature is found, we shall inform the applicant via email and telephone.
 After receipt of all the required documents, the application shall be processed.
-Payment for new OCI Cards have to be made only when the applicant is called to do the same after initial processing at the Consulate.
+Payment for new OCI Cards have to be made only when the applicant is called to do so after initial processing at the Consulate.
 Payment for re-issue of OCI card has to be made at the time of submission of application.
-Applicants have to personally visit the Consulate at least once during the entire process for submission of their biometric data.
+Applicants have to personally visit the Consulate to submit the applications.
+Biometric data of the applicant will be collected at the same time.

-- Once the OCI card is granted and received from India, the applicant will be informed by e-mail/call to collect the same on working days from Monday to Friday (1500hrs to 1700 hrs – except on Consulate holidays).
+• Once the OCI application is granted by the Consulate and printed card received from India, the applicant will be informed by e-mail and call to collect the same on working days from Monday to Friday (only between 1500hrs to 1700 hrs – except on Consulate holidays).
 Along with their OCI Cards, the applicants are requested to collect the original documents that were submitted with the applications.

-Kindly note: An OCI card is a life-long visa and is issued normally within 30-45 working days after payment.
-However, in the cases referred to other Indian Embassies/Consulate, OCI applications are processed on receipt of clearance from the concerned Mission/Post concerned.
+Kindly note: An OCI card is issued normally within 30-45 days after payment.
+However, in the cases referred to other Indian authorities, OCI applications are processed on receipt of clearance from the concerned authority and may take additional processing time.

-- Print of duly filled in and signed application form (form to be filled online only)
+• Print of duly filled-in and original signed application form (form to be filled online only)

-- Applicant’s birth certificate and birth certificate of his/her forefathers that would establish his/her lineage to the original immigrant from India.
-Considering the difficulty in obtaining birth certificate of the original Indian immigrant, applicants may submit Death Certificate or Marriage Certificate clearly mentioning the Indian origin of the 1st generation Indian.
+• Applicant’s birth certificate and birth certificate of his/her parents, grand-parents, great grand-parents that would establish his/her lineage up to the Indian person on whose basis Indian origin is claimed by the applicant.
+In the cases of descendants of indentured labourers who came of Reunion Island from India, considering the difficulty in obtaining birth certificate of the original Indian immigrant, only such applicants may submit Death Certificate or Marriage Certificate clearly mentioning the Indian origin of the 1st generation Indian and linking it to the subsequent generations.

-- Two recent colour photographs with light colored background (51mmx 51mm & identical)
+• Two recent colour photographs with light colored background (51mm x 51mm)

 Miscellaneous OCI Services: